robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ```

-This is strictly and abbreviation, the lhs and the rhs can be used interchangably in the code.
+This is strictly an abbreviation, the lhs and the rhs can be used interchangably in the code.

 To force by name type equivalence in this case, use the `@wrapped` annotation like so
 ```